pestrela/music/traktor/README.md

 Regarding the Jogs: this is exactly the same story, plus the [all the comments about MIDI jogs](#But-can-i-still-scratch-using-MIDI-How-much-is-the-latency-of-your-maps)

+## Read this if your Play button doesnt work

+Are you using a custom mapping?
+Does some functions work but not the Play/Pause button?

+This is a typical sign of a double installed mapping.
+Play is always a toggle, so if its applied twice it cancels itself.

+Solution:
+)

 # DJ collection converters